Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Lattice s and Automorphism Groups

 where $\widehat{(\nu^i)}$ is a standard lift of $\nu^i$.
 The minus sign is a convention related to the sign convention in the definition of twisted modules.

 Note that $s_m\in(1/2)L'$ (with $\nu$ of order $m$) can be taken to be zero if and only if $\nu$ does not exhibit order doubling.

 We review some well-known facts about the isometry group $\O(L)$.
 Recall that $\Phi$ denotes the simply-laced root system comprised of the norm-two vectors in $L$.
-The Weyl group $W\subseteq\O(L)$ is defined as the group generated by the reflections through the hyperplanes orthogonal to the roots in $\Phi$.
+The Weyl group $W\subseteq\O(L)$ is defined as the normal subgroup generated by the reflections about the hyperplanes orthogonal to the roots in $\Phi$.

 The automorphism group $\O(L)$ of $L$ is a split extension $W{:}H$, i.e.\ $H:=\O(L)/W$ and the short exact sequence

 is right split (see, e.g., Section~1 of \cite{Bor87}).
 In other words, $H$ is isomorphic to a subgroup of $\O(L)$ and, in fact, given a choice of simple roots $\Delta\subseteq\Phi$, the setwise stabiliser of $\Delta$ in $\O(L)$